OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/run.md

 # Run App

-Use `ll-cli run` command to start a Linglong application.
+Use `ll-cli run` command to start a linyaps application.

 See help for the `ll-cli run` command: